 Asthma is a relatively common condition that is characterised by at least partially reversible inflammation of the airways and reversible airway obstruction due to airway hyper-reactivity.
 It can be acute, subacute or chronic.

 Asthma is one of the most common chronic diseases in the world.
-According to the 2014 Global burden of Asthma report it is estimated that around 300 million people in the world have asthma and the estimated mean prevalence of clinical asthma in the UK is 16%.
+According to the 2014 Global Asthma Report it is estimated that around 300 million people in the world have asthma 17 and the estimated mean prevalence of clinical asthma in the UK is 16% ref needed.